Defining Attestation: Understanding Its Role in Ensuring Authenticity and Security

 Types of Attestation

-Attestation serves as a crucial tool in verification processes across various fields.
-It ensures the authenticity of information, documents, and actions through different types.
+Attestation is a crucial tool in verification processes across various fields.
+It ensures the authenticity of information, documents, and actions through various types.

 Direct Attestation